phaserjs/phaser/README.md

 * Cache.getImage has a new argument which lets you return either just the HTML Image element or the entire image cache object, which includes the baseTexture and frame data.
 * Cache.getImage will return a __default image if the key isn't given, or a __missing image if the key is given but not found in the cache.
 This means it will always return a valid image and no longer cause Phaser to throw runtime errors deeper down with invalid image objects.
 * AABB vs. AABB collisions now work in Ninja Physics. `reportCollisionVsWorld` already worked, and contained all of the logic required to resolve a collision once the appropriate vectors had been established. `reportCollisionVsBody` was refactored to use that function (now generically named `reportCollision`), and now AABBs can collide properly, including bouncing and friction. reportCollisionVsWorld is now just a wrapper around reportCollision to maintain compatibility (thanks @standardgaussian #1905)
+* Phaser.Create is a new class that allows you to dynamically generate sprite textures from an array of pixel data, without needing any external files.
+We'll continue to improve this over the coming releases, but for now please see the new examples showing how to use it.

 ### Updates